ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Introduction

 Reverts are a routine part of disciplined software development.
-Developers may revert commits for various reasons—such as regressions, incompatibilities, performance degradations, policy or formatting violations, or simply because another change has superseded the patch~\cite{yan2019characterizing}.
+Developers may revert commits for various reasons---such as regressions, incompatibilities, performance degradations, policy or formatting violations, or simply because another change has superseded the patch~\cite{yan2019characterizing}.
 A revert creates an explicit, time-stamped link to the earlier change.
 When the revert message cites a failure or fix, it provides strong evidence that the prior modification was defective.
 We therefore use revert commits as anchors to harvest high-confidence positive examples, and subsequently filter out cases unrelated to defective modifications.

 With a more reliable labeling strategy in place, the next question is how modern models can be effectively leveraged.
 Existing JIT-SDP research has largely depended on compact engineered features with classical machine learning (ML) and, more recently, deep learning (DL) models.
-However, these approaches primarily capture surface-level correlations—such as churn, ownership, and developer activity—rather than the true semantics of code changes~\cite{kamei2012large, kamei2016studying, hoang2019deepjit}.
+However, these approaches primarily capture surface-level correlations---such as churn, ownership, and developer activity---rather than the true semantics of code changes~\cite{kamei2012large, kamei2016studying, hoang2019deepjit}.
 In other words, they estimate probabilities from shallow cues instead of reasoning about what the code actually does.

-By contrast, recent code-focused pre-trained language models (PLMs) and large language models (LLMs) have demonstrated strong performance across diverse SE tasks—such as code search, summarization, repair, and vulnerability detection—precisely because they are designed to capture the meaning of code itself, not merely its statistical correlates~\cite{guo2022unixcoder,xia2023automated, ni2023function}.
-This raises a natural question for JIT-SDP: if PLMs can effectively understand static code snapshots, can they also reason about code modifications, i.e., the relationship between the before and after states?
-Given that PLMs have consistently shown strong effectiveness for code understanding tasks, we therefore focus our study on PLMs as the primary models for systematic evaluation~\cite{zhang2025benchmarking, sun2023automatic, zhang2025revisiting}.
+By contrast, recent Code Language Models (CLMs)---ranging from specialized encoder-based architectures to large-scale generative decoders (LLMs)---have demonstrated an unprecedented ability to capture the deep semantic meaning of code, moving beyond mere statistical correlates.
+This advancement has led to state-of-the-art performance across diverse software engineering tasks, including code search, summarization, repair, and vulnerability detection~\cite{guo2022unixcoder, xia2023automated, ni2023function, hui2024qwen2}.
+This success raises a fundamental question for JIT-SDP: if CLMs can effectively understand static code snapshots, can they also reason about code modifications (i.e., the causal relationship between the before and after states)?
+Given that CLMs, regardless of their specific architecture, have consistently shown superior effectiveness in code understanding, we focus our study on evaluating these models as the primary candidates for a systematic evaluation of change-level defect prediction~\cite{zhang2025benchmarking, sun2023automatic, zhang2025revisiting}.